AndrewLosseff/react-grid-app/README.md

 - Every change to a cell should cause the cell to briefly light up yellow.

 - If at least 5 successive numbers in the cells form a part of a Fibonacci sequence, shortly light these cells up green and then empty these cells.

+## Two possible ways

+- 2D array (Matrix) with or without row and column id check
+- Hashtable

+## TODO:

+- Add more accurate way to chek for SuccessiveNumbers
+- Add ifSuccessiveNumbersColumns
+- Improve render with postion index && memoization
+- Add HashTable option
+- Add CSS vars for colors